Skip to main content

 UCSD First Generation Undergraduate Fall Enrollment

-As of fall 2023, 36% of UC San Diego's undergraduate students identify as first-generation college students, amounting to over 12,000 individuals.
+As of Fall 2024, 37% of UC San Diego's undergraduate students identify as first-generation college students, nearly 13,000 individuals.
 This significant representation underscores the university's commitment to fostering an inclusive and supportive environment for students who are the first in their families to pursue higher education.

 UCSD First Generation Undergraduate Freshman Fall Enrollment

-n Fall 2023, approximately 45% of incoming freshmen across the University of California system identified as first-generation college students.
-While specific data for UC San Diego's freshman class isn't provided, the campus's overall undergraduate first-generation representation stands at 36%, suggesting a significant presence among first-year students.
+In Fall 2024, approximately 36% of incoming freshmen across the University of California system identified as first-generation college students.
+At UC San Diego's the campus's overall undergraduate first-generation representation stands at 37%, suggesting a significant presence among first-year students.
+This estimates to about 13,000 undergraduate students are first-generation at UC San Diego

 UCSD First Generation Undergraduate Transfers Fall Enrollment